yonebayashi/thesis-hien-nguyen/README.md

-### Data Processing
+### Data pre-processing

 To prepare the data for training, start with the following command:

 `bash prepare-iwslt15.sh`

- This script downloads the data from [IWSLT'15 English-Vietnamese dataset](https://nlp.stanford.edu/projects/nmt/), cleans and tokenizes it using [Moses tokenizer](https://github.com/moses-smt/mosesdecoder/), and finally applies BPE ([Sennrich et al.](https://github.com/rsennrich/subword-nmt)) on the data.
+ This will download the data from [IWSLT'15 English-Vietnamese dataset](https://nlp.stanford.edu/projects/nmt/), clean and tokenize it using [Moses scripts](https://github.com/moses-smt/mosesdecoder/), and finally apply BPE ([Sennrich et al.](https://github.com/rsennrich/subword-nmt)) on the data.

-The number of BPE tokens is set to 4000 by default.

-The script applies BPE dropout with `p = 0.1` by default.
+This script sets the number of BPE tokens to 4000 and applies BPE dropout with `p = 0.1` by default.
 To disable BPE dropout, remove the optional argument `--dropout 0.1` in the following line:

 `python $BPEROOT/apply_bpe.py -c $BPE_CODE --dropout 0.1 < $tmp/train.$L > $tmp/bpe.train.$L`